top of page

 Ontario Cervical Screening Program (OCSP)

-The Ontario Cervical Screening Program recommends anyone with a cervix who is or has ever has been sexually active have a Pap test, also known as Pap smear every 3 years starting at age 25.
-You can stop regular screening with Pap tests at the age of 70 if you have had 3 or more normal tests in the last 10 years.
+The Ontario Cervical Screening Program recommends anyone with a cervix who is or has ever has been sexually active have an HPV test every 5 years starting at age 25, for most individuals.
+You can stop regular screening with an HPV test at the age of 69 if you have had one normal HPV test between age 65-69.
+If you have not been screened between age 65-69, you continue screening until age 74.
+Speak with your doctor or nurse practitioner to see if you are due for cervical screening.

 Human Papillomavirus (HPV) and Cervical Cancer